 It's All About Layers - The skin is made up of a thin outer layer (called the epidermis) and a thicker inner layer (called the dermis).
 Below the dermis is the subcutaneous tissue, which contains fat.
 And, trust us…it's the good kind!
 The subcutaneous tissue helps to conserve the body's heat while protecting other organs from injury by acting as a "shock absorber".

 Buried in the skin are nerves that sense cold, heat, pain, pressure, and touch.
 The skin's sebaceous glands secrete sebum (say that 10 times fast!), a lubricating substance or oil that provides an effective barrier against the growth of bacteria.
 Deep within the skin are your sweat glands, which produce perspiration when you are too hot.

-Spots occur when oil and dead skin cells block your hair follicles.
+Oil and dead skin cells can block your hair follicles and promote the appearance of breakouts.
 Each follicle is connected to sebaceous glands, which secrete sebum.
 Sebum normally travels up along the hair shaft, then out through the opening of the hair follicle, then onto the surface of your skin.
 When your body produces an excess amount of sebum and dead skin cells, the two can accumulate in the hair follicle and solidify.

 Let us help you put together a new skincare routine or even just grab a few products that will give you your best skin ever.